digitalbiblesociety/astro-monorepo/apps/dbs/src/pages/en/about/community/news/posts/audio-bibles-for-shuar-illiterate-oral-based-believers-in-the-amazon-ecuador.md

 We invite you to watch the video below to learn more about our partners and the work being done among the Shuar.

-<figure class="wp-block-embed is-type-video is-provider-youtube wp-block-embed-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio"><div class="wp-block-embed__wrapper"><iframe allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="360" loading="lazy" src="https://www.youtube.com/embed/sGjYwyUO7a8?feature=oembed" title="Bibles for Ecuador: Our Impact in Latin America through Alianza Bíblica Evangélica Latinoamericana" width="640"></iframe></div></figure><div class="wp-block-file"><object aria-label="Embed of 2106-Shua-01-Shuar-Audio-Bibles-11.18.21.docx." class="wp-block-file__embed" data="https://blog.dbs.org/wp-content/uploads/2022/08/2106-Shua-01-Shuar-Audio-Bibles-11.18.21.docx.pdf" style="width:100%;height:600px" type="application/pdf"></object>[2106-Shua-01-Shuar-Audio-Bibles-11.18.21.docx](https://blog.dbs.org/wp-content/uploads/2022/08/2106-Shua-01-Shuar-Audio-Bibles-11.18.21.docx.pdf)[Download](https://blog.dbs.org/wp-content/uploads/2022/08/2106-Shua-01-Shuar-Audio-Bibles-11.18.21.docx.pdf)</div>- - - - - -
+<iframe allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="360" loading="lazy" src="https://www.youtube.com/embed/sGjYwyUO7a8?feature=oembed" title="Bibles for Ecuador: Our Impact in Latin America through Alianza Bíblica Evangélica Latinoamericana" width="640"></iframe>